Develop B2B trust fast. Skills for building business relationships and establishing a trusted advisor status.

 Saying that you trust a person is almost meaningless if you don't qualify how you are using the term.
 The statement, ‘I trust you to tell me the truth’ is much stronger than ‘I trust you to collect my dry cleaning’.
 Thinking, ‘I trust you with information that could get me fired’ is not the same as agreeing to be open and honest.

-I recently bought a used car for my 17 year old son who is learning to drive.
+Some time ago I bought a used car for my 17 year old son who was learning to drive.
 The salesperson who sold it, demonstrated the ability to build trust fast.
 My wife made the first contact and she trusts easily so I was the sceptic, at least until I met the him.

 The part that trust plays in a sale depends on a number of factors.
 Immediate and substantial advantages such as the perception of getting a good deal or gaining some unusual bonus or benefit, lessen the importance of trust in the salesperson.
 Purchases that depend on ongoing support, the business relationship or co-operation, increase the importance of trust.